 To be eligible for AR Choices, an applicant must be a resident of Arkansas who is physically disabled between the ages of 21 and 64, or is 65 years of age or older.
-In addition, functional and financial requirements must also be met.
+In addition, functional requirements must be met.
 All applicants must require a nursing home level of care and require a minimum of one of the services offered through AR Choices.
-Financially, as of 2019, a single applicant must not have income greater than $2,313 / month.
-This figure is equivalent to 300% of the SSI Federal Benefit Rate (FBR).
-Countable assets, which are assets that are easily converted to cash, such as bank accounts, mutual funds, and stocks, are limited to $2,000 for an individual.
-However, several assets are considered non-countable (exempt), such as one’s primary home, given the value does not exceed $585,000 and the applicant or his/her spouse resides in it.
-Additional exemptions include household goods, burial trusts, and personal items, such as one’s wedding ring.

 Financially, as of 2023, a single applicant must not have income greater than $2,742 / month.
 This figure is equivalent to 300% of the SSI Federal Benefit Rate (FBR).
 For a couple, when both spouses are applying, each spouse is limited to $2,742 / month, for a total of $5,484.

 However, when only one spouse is applying, the non-applicant spouse may be entitled to a portion of their applicant spouse’s income.
 This is called a monthly maintenance needs allowance.
 As of 2023, this income allowance could be as much as $3,715.50 a month.